 Design Thinking Tools: how to use them to solve complex problems

-Design Thinking tools are essential in companies’ innovation efforts.
+Design Thinking tools have already proven their efficiency in companies’ innovation efforts whether in research, brainstorming solutions, or assembling a prototype.
 But they go beyond that.

 To list the Design Thinking tools, we need to remember that it is a process generally divided into four phases: